On this page

 If there is a New Zealand Embassy or High Commission in your country(external link), they will give you a briefing before you leave your country.
 This briefing will take place at New Zealand Embassy or High Commission in your country.

 If you cannot attend a briefing for whatever reason, you can download the briefing information.

 Scholarship start dates

-Due to ongoing border closures, visa restrictions, and pressure on New Zealand’s managed isolation and quarantine facilities, scholars selected in 2021 will not commence their scholarship at the same time as scholars selected in 2019 and 2020.
-Please see below for estimated start dates for study in New Zealand from Semester 1, 2023 or later.
+Due to ongoing border closures, visa restrictions, and pressure on New Zealand’s managed isolation and quarantine facilities, we are currently aiming for deferred scholars and those scholars selected in 2022 to start their study in New Zealand from Semester 1, 2023 or later.

 We aim for Pacific scholars selected in 2022 to enter their study country to commence study from Semester 1, 2023.